stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 This function returns an array of length `n` of type `T` data that is default initialized (by internally calling `soap_malloc(soap, n * sizeof(T))` and then `soap_default_T(soap, T*)` on each array value).
 Use a negative value or `n=1` to allocate and initialize a single value.
+This function returns NULL when allocation failed.

-The `soap_malloc` function is a wrapper around `malloc`, but which also permits the `soap` context to track all heap allocations for collective deletion with `soap_end(soap)`:
+The `soap_malloc` function is essentially a wrapper around `malloc`, but permits the `soap` context to track all heap allocations for collective deletion with `soap_end(soap)`:

 ~~~{.cpp}
     #include "soapH.h"